Quantum Advantage from One-Way Functions: Introduction

 The proof idea is quite simple: Suppose that there is a classical black-box reduction algorithm $R$ that is given a malicious prover as an oracle and breaks an assumption.
 Intuitively, the reduction should still work even if it is given the honest quantum prover $\mathcal{P}$ as an oracle.
 By considering the combination of $R$ and $\mathcal{P}$ as a single quantum adversary, the assumption is broken.
 We remark this can be seen as an extension of an informal argument in \cite{TQC:BKVV20} where they argue that it is unlikely that a two-round PoQ can be constructed from the hardness of the LWE problem.\footnote{They use one-round PoQ to mean what we call two-round PoQ by counting interaction from the verifier to prover and from the prover to verifier as a single round.}

 Note that \cref{thm:impossible_reduction} only rules out classical reductions.
 One may think that the above argument extends to rule out quantum reductions, but there is some technical difficulty.
-Roughly speaking, the problem is that a coherent execution of the honest quantum prover may generate an entanglement between its message register and internal register unlike a coherent execution of a classical cheating prover (see \cref{rem:why_not_quantum} for more explanations).\footnote{This observation is due to Mark Zhandry.} To complement this, we prove another negative result that also captures some class of quantum reductions. \begin{theorem}[Informal] If a cryptographic primitive $\primitive$ has a quantumly-secure construction (possibly relative to a classical oracle), then there is a randomized classical oracle relative to which two-round AI-IV-PoQ do not exist but a quantumly-secure construction of $\primitive$ exists. \end{theorem} The formal version of the theorem is given in \cref{thm:separation_formal}.
-The above theorem can be interpreted as a negative evidence on constructing two-round IV-PoQ from a cryptographic primitive for which we believe that quantumly-secure constructions exist (e.g., OWFs, public key encryption, indistinguishability obfuscation etc.) In particular, the above theorem rules out any constructions that work relative to randomized classical oracles.\footnote{Note that reductions that work relative to \emph{deterministic} classical oracles do not necessarily work relative to \emph{randomized} classical oracles \cite[Section 5]{Aaronson08}.} \cref{thm:oracle_separation_two-round_OWF} is incomparable to \cref{thm:impossible_reduction} since \cref{thm:oracle_separation_two-round_OWF} does not require the reduction to be classical unlike \cref{thm:impossible_reduction}, but requires that the construction and reduction work relative to randomized classical oracles.
+Roughly speaking, the problem is that a coherent execution of the honest quantum prover may generate an entanglement between its message register and internal register unlike a coherent execution of a classical cheating prover \ifnum\cameraready=1 (see the full version for more explanations). \else (see \cref{rem:why_not_quantum} for more explanations). \fi \footnote{This observation is due to Mark Zhandry.} To complement this, we prove another negative result that also captures some class of quantum reductions. \begin{theorem}[Informal] If a cryptographic primitive $\primitive$ has a quantumly-secure construction (possibly relative to a classical oracle), then there is a randomized classical oracle relative to which two-round AI-IV-PoQ do not exist but a quantumly-secure construction of $\primitive$ exists. \end{theorem} \ifnum\cameraready=1 The formal version of the theorem is given in the full version. \else The formal version of the theorem is given in \cref{thm:separation_formal}. \fi The above theorem can be interpreted as a negative evidence on constructing two-round IV-PoQ from a cryptographic primitive for which we believe that quantumly-secure constructions exist (e.g., OWFs, public key encryption, indistinguishability obfuscation etc.) In particular, the above theorem rules out any constructions that work relative to randomized classical oracles.\footnote{Note that reductions that work relative to \emph{deterministic} classical oracles do not necessarily work relative to \emph{randomized} classical oracles \cite[Section 5]{Aaronson08}.} \cref{thm:oracle_separation_two-round_OWF} is incomparable to \cref{thm:impossible_reduction} since \cref{thm:oracle_separation_two-round_OWF} does not require the reduction to be classical unlike \cref{thm:impossible_reduction}, but requires that the construction and reduction work relative to randomized classical oracles.